 - Peanut butter and cookies

-Ben & Jerry’s are stocked by Countdown supermarkets, petrol stations and more, as well as at their own scoop shops.
-You can even buy them through Uber Eats!
-Look here for your nearest stockist. $12.99/458mL tub.
+Ben & Jerry’s are stocked by most supermarkets, as well as many dairies and petrol stations. f you’re in Christchurch, you can even order Ben and Jerry’s online.
+Look here for your nearest stockist. $11-$13 for a 458mL tub.

 As with ice cream, there is currently only one option for soft drinks in New Zealand made with certified slave-free sugar: that’s Karma Cola.
-All their products are Fairtrade certified.
+Most of their products are Fairtrade certified (although not their kombucha, swtichel or juices).
 They’re also organic, and they buy their Kola nuts direct from the producers in Sierra Leone and make sure a decent chunk of the profits go back to them.